Health Compass is a next-generation Employee Benefits Consulting, Insurance, and Management firm.

 Although traditional options are available to our clients, many achieve greater optimization with our custom-made, high-performance, plans.

-We solve our Country’s healthcare problem by building high-performance health plans for Businesses.
+We solve our Country’s healthcare problem by building, optimizing, and managing high-performance health plans for Businesses.

 Are you working with an accredited expert?
 How do you know?

-You want to work with Benefits professionals who have the Registered Employee Benefits Consultant designation.
+You want to work with Certified Health Value Professionals who have the Registered Employee Benefits Consultant designation.
 Like a PhD in other fields, the REBC designation is the highest designation in the Benefits industry — it matters.

 “What makes you more objective than our Broker?”